|

 TheAntiDrug.com

-ONDCP's flagship anti-drug Web site for parents/families,
+ONDCP's flagship anti-drug Web site

-this online resource is featured on all national advertising
+is featured on all national advertising for

-for the National Youth Anti-Drug Media Campaign.
-It
+the National Youth Anti-Drug Media Campaign.

-provides high-impact drug education and prevention
+It provides high-impact drug education and

-information, stressing that parent/caregiver presence
+prevention information, stressing that parent/caregiver

-The site's content is built around 4 tenants: Truth,
+to drug abuse.
+The site's content is built

-Honesty, Love and Communication.
-TheAntidrug.com was
+Communication.
+TheAntidrug.com was also named

-also named one of USA Today's 'Sites of the Year-
+one of USA Today's 'Sites of the Year- 1999.'

-1999.' (http://www.theantidrug.com)
+(http://www.theantidrug.com)

 -